gile5278/TryHackMe-SOC-Level-1-Labs/Tryhackme Investigating with Splunk/Document.md

+## TryHackMe – Investigating with Splunk

+Scenario:
-SOC Analyst Johny has observed some anomalous behaviours in the logs of a few windows machines.
-It looks like the adversary has access to some of these machines and successfully created some backdoor.
-His manager has asked him to pull those logs from suspected hosts and ingest them into Splunk for quick investigation.
-Our task as SOC Analyst is to examine the logs and identify the anomalies.
+SOC Analyst Johny observed suspicious activity in logs from multiple Windows machines.
+Evidence suggests the adversary gained access and created a backdoor account.
+Our task was to ingest the logs into Splunk and identify anomalies.

+---

 Task 1: How many events were collected and Ingested in the index main?

-Go to search - > New search type: index="main" .
+Finding: 12,256 events ingested into main.

 Answer: `12256 events.`